nullenemy/openloadAdsRemover/README.md

-#openload autoplay
+# openload autoplay

-a chrome extension to get rid of the annoying popup ads.
+a chrome extension to get rid of the annoying popup ads for openload.co.